technicaldebtgames/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+When name is used in the inner function, since name isn't defined anywhere within the inner function, and is only present in the parent as a parameter.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 c.
 What is the lexical scope of `newRoll`?